namratads/SeleniumNote/README.md

 2. No Built-in Reporting

- --Manual Setup Required: Selenium WebDriver does not come with built-in reporting capabilities.
+ -- Manual Setup Required: Selenium WebDriver does not come with built-in reporting capabilities.

  -- Testers need to integrate it with third-party tools or frameworks (like TestNG, JUnit, or custom solutions) to generate test reports.